Resurgence in COVID-19 cases slows oil demand rebound -IEA

 Noting that an improvement to global oil demand went into reverse in December, the Paris-based watchdog lowered its forecast for the first quarter by 580,000 barrels per day (bpd) and its outlook for 2021 by 300,000 bpd.

-Supply and demand are on track for recovery this year, and efforts by major producers to balance the market by reining in output are helping draw down oil stocks worldwide.
+Both supply and demand are on track for recovery this year, and efforts by top producers to balance the market by reining in output helped lower stockpiles of crude and oil products worldwide, though oil stocks remained stubbornly close to a May peak.

-Given the expected increase in the second half of the year, however, "much more oil is likely to be required".
+Given an expected demand increase in the second half of the year, however, "much more oil is likely to be required".

+Cold Asian and European winters along with supply discipline by the Organization of the Petroleum Exporting Countries (OPEC) and its allies boosted crude prices, the IEA said, while the U.S. shale industry was expected to keep production flat.

+"If they stick to those plans, OPEC+ may start to reclaim the market share it has steadily lost to the U.S. and others since 2016."

 (Reporting by Noah Browning; editing by Jason Neely)